Vizier-Platform/vizier/README.md

   - The region of AWS you intend to deploy the site in, such as `us-east-1`.
     Once these secrets are created within your corresponding Github Repo, vizier will automatically update your AWS resources when you run `git push`.

+### Custom Domain

+To deploy your project on a custom domain, you must:

+- have a domain registered
+- be able to create new DNS (CNAME) records for that domain

+#### Setting Up a Custom Domain

+Initialize project:

+- `vizier init`
+- `vizier deploy` (skip if you wish to immediately set up a domain, without first testing your deployment)

+Set up domain:

+- `vizier domain-setup`: provisions a TLS certificate and instructs you to create a DNS record for it
+- `vizier deploy`: updates the stack to use the certificate, and instructs you to create a DNS record pointing your domain at the Cloudfront domain

+#### Removing a Custom Domain

+- `vizier domain-remove` to only remove the domain

+OR

+- `vizier destroy` removes the domain while destroying deployed resources

 ### Teardown

 To destroy a project deployed by Vizier, run: